The Hidden Scale Of Human Modification

 And if we look at just some statistics that are out there with regard to this type of stuff.

-We can almost draw two axes.
+We can almost draw two axes,

-And the y-axis we can talk about this idea of reversible versus transformative.
+We can talk about this idea of reversible versus transformative.

 So is it something we're doing inside our body versus outside our body?